 Storage Tips

 Yes!
-Flash freeze the pigs in a blanket by placing the little bites on a parchment lined baking sheet in freezer for 1-2 hours, then transfer them to a freezer baggie or airtight container, freeze up to 3 months.
+Flash-freeze the pigs in a blanket by placing the small bites on a parchment-lined baking sheet in the freezer for 1-2 hours, then transfer them to a freezer bag or an airtight container.
+Freeze for up to 3 months.

 Oven Baked frozen pigs in a blanket, place frozen on parchment lined baking sheet and cook in a preheated 400 degree oven for 20-25 minutes until puffed and golden.